Rocky road ahead for 'Dreamer' immigrants bill in U.S. House

-WASHINGTON (Reuters) - House Speaker Paul Ryan, the U.S. Congress’ highest-ranking Republican, on Thursday said he could not guarantee passage of compromise legislation meant to address the uncertain status of hundreds of thousands of young “Dreamer” immigrants.
+WASHINGTON (Reuters) - House Speaker Paul Ryan, the U.S. Congress’ highest-ranking Republican, said on Thursday he could not guarantee passage of compromise legislation meant to address the uncertain status of young “Dreamers” brought to the country illegally as children.

-The legislation would allow the Dreamers to apply for six-year indefinitely renewable “non-immigrant” visas to remain in the United States and provide $25 billion to beef up security at the U.S.-Mexico border, according to a draft measure seen by Reuters.
+The legislation would allow an estimated 1.8 million Dreamers to apply for six-year, indefinitely renewable “non-immigrant” visas to remain in the United States, and provide $25 billion to beef up security at the U.S.-Mexico border, according to a draft measure seen by Reuters.

 The House of Representatives has been struggling for days to craft a measure that would bridge deep differences on what to do about the threat of deportation hanging over the Dreamers, but efforts by lawmakers so far do not point to a breakthrough.

-“We won’t guarantee passage,” Ryan said at a morning press briefing where he called the legislation a “very good compromise.”
+“We won’t guarantee passage,” Ryan told a morning news briefing where he called the legislation a “very good compromise.”

-“Dreamers” is the term applied to hundreds of thousands of young people, mostly Hispanic, who illegally entered the United States years ago as children and are now protected from deportation by the Obama-era Deferred Action for Childhood Arrivals (DACA) program, which President Donald Trump wants to end.
+Hundreds of thousands of Dreamers, most of them Hispanic, are now protected from deportation because they enrolled in the Obama-era Deferred Action for Childhood Arrivals (DACA) program, which President Donald Trump wants to end.
+But many Dreamers never applied for the DACA program.

+All 1.8 million Dreamers would be able to apply for the non-immigrant visas, said Representative Mario Diaz-Balart, who was involved in negotiating the legislation.

 Congress missed a March 5 deadline set by Trump for replacing DACA, which was established in 2012, with a new law to protect the Dreamers.
 Lawmakers were unable to bridge differences then.

+The $25 billion included in the measure to beef up border security includes funding for the wall that Trump wants to build to curb illegal immigration and the flow of drugs.

-The draft also calls for ending the “diversity visa lottery,” which lets people from countries with low immigration rates to the United States apply for visas under a lottery system.
+The draft calls as well for ending the “diversity visa lottery,” which lets people from countries with low immigration rates to the United States apply for visas under a lottery system.
 The measure would additionally reduce family-based migration.

 The leader of the hard-right House Freedom Caucus, Representative Mark Meadows, said he knew of at least one error in the draft.
 “There’s a few things that we’re going to try to modify and make sure we get right,” he told reporters.

-Representative Mario Diaz-Balart, a moderate Republican involved in negotiating the measure, said the bill was better than the current situation in which the Dreamers are in “legal limbo.”
+But Diaz-Balart, a moderate Republican, said the bill was better than the current situation in which the Dreamers are in “legal limbo.”

 “There are parts of it that I really don’t like, but what I like less is having the status quo,” he said.